 October 17, 2005

-If in your research you are dealing with something related to the humanities or liberal arts, you are most likely to run into the MLA (Modern Language Association) format.
-Usually, a cover page isn't required in MLA format, because you may find all the necessary points on the first page.
+If you are dealing with something related to the humanities or liberal arts in your research, you are most likely to run into the MLA (Modern Language Association) format.
+Usually, a cover page isn't required in MLA format because you may find all the necessary points on the first page.
 But, there are some cases when a research assignment tutor may ask you to make a separate title page.
-Hence, we suggest you to follow our simple and useful instructions on how to make a title page for a research paper: MLA formatting.
+Hence, we suggest you follow our simple and useful instructions on how to make a title page for a research paper: MLA formatting.
 The component parts of this kind of a title page would be:

 Let's discuss some peculiarities for each of these components.